Tom Hunt's Radio Attic

 Jackson-Bell 60 "Sunburst" (1930)

 Here is a seldom seen West Coast, seven-tube TRF set that works well with a long wire antenna...the longer, the better which is usually the case on radios this old (93 years).
 I currently have approx. 10-ft (will include) and have been listening to it for an hour or so.
 It is an older restore, having been in my collection for 8-10 years.
 The cabinet is solid and was refinished when I first got it as were the electronics.
 The only anomaly I noticed is with the volume & tone controls are both a little sensitive or "touchy," but with a little toggling they both work good for good reception.
 This is called "Sunburst" for obvious reasons.
 This beauty has original Lansing speaker & also knobs & factory wooden back.
 Take note of the Jackson Bell Corp. guarantee still intact on the back (have never seen that before...neat).
 Also factory sticker on that very clean chassis.
 Jackson-Bell was a family owned business & rather interesting story whether you like the radios or not.
 It started in 1926 but ceased in 1935.
 It is written that Jackson-Bell was a marketing company and the maker was Gilfillan Brothers Radio Works, Los Angeles.
-16"H x 14"W x 10"D. $429.00.
+16"H x 14"W x 10"D. Was $429.00, now $379.00.
 (1640288)

-Mirror Tone 4F8 (1948)
+Mirror-Tone 4F8 (1948)

-Mirror Tone 4F8 (1948)
+Mirror-Tone 4F8 (1948)

 Extremely Cool Midget, indeed!
 Here is truly "One of a Kind" due to the fact it was custom painted by Dan Sperry (customradios), the Custom Painter whose process is quite unique in that his artistic twists never disappoint nor do they ever look identical to any of his other pieces because they are all different.
 Here is a midget Mirror Tone he did for me a couple of years ago and the colors are dynamite as you can see.
 The main tones are a classic dark red/burgundy with swirled black accents.
 The bottom and wrap-around end are solid gloss black.
 It is clear coated in a premium automotive clear and buffed to a mirror like shine.
 The grille area is tastefully accented by silver & black swirl.
 Very eye catching.
 This tiny four-tuber has also been restored electronically and plays well picking up all my locals.
 I’ll let the pictures do the talking.
 More pics on request, but it is simply flawless IMHO.
 Small at 7"W x 5"H x 5"D. $375.00.
 (1640245)